Key Stage 1

 The key focus on the teaching of reading in KS1 is the systematic teaching of phonics.

 Phonics sessions take place on a daily basis in Reception and Year 1 in small differentiated groups.
-We follow the phases of the Letters and Sounds scheme which is a synthetic phonics approach developing an understanding of sounds, blending to read and segmenting to spell.
+We follow the phases of the Letters and Sounds framework which is a synthetic phonics approach developing an understanding of sounds, blending to read and segmenting to spell.

 Reading comprehension skills are also taught through guided reading sessions.